 Fix 3# Reset Network Settings to flush all Wi-Fi networks stored on your iPhone

 Whenever you connect to a Wi-Fi network, your iPhone creates a database of it in its internal storage.
 The data consists of all the parameters that are required to connect to any particular available Wi-Fi network.
-There are cases when these bits of information interfere with one another resulting in Wi-Fi connection issue and thus your iPhone won’t connect to Wi-Fi network.
+There are cases when these bits of information interfere with one another resulting in a Wi-Fi connection issue and thus your iPhone won’t connect to Wi-Fi network.

 Resetting Network Settings will delete all network settings turning them to factory defaults.
 Let’s give this Fix a try…